svinniks/pl-log/README.md

 # Installation

 To install PL-LOG, connect to the database as the desired user/schema and run ```install.sql```.
-After installation you may want to make PL-LOG API accessible to the other users.
+After installation you may want to make PL-LOG API accessible to other users.
 At the very minimum you should:

 ```
 GRANT EXECUTE ON log$ TO <PUBLIC|any_separate_user_or_role>